NWChemEx/PluginPlay/docs/source/background/terminology.rst

 ===========

-A technique where repeated calls to an expensive function, with the same input, are avoided by saving the input to the function and the result of calling the function.
+A technique where repeated calls to an expensive function, with the same input, are avoided by saving the input to the function, and the result of calling the function.

 .. _module: